biosdp/biosdp/README.md

 ## biosdp

 Implementation of the model revision method for Haemoglobin production model as described in the paper "Occupation measure methods for modelling and analysis of biological hybrid automata".
-We guaranty the result reproducibility only for Mosekv7.1 and Matlab R2016a
+We guaranty the results reproducibility only for Mosekv7.1 and Matlab R2016a

 # Installation